avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-24-6-run-install-script.md

 ### Run the Install Script

 You are now ready to run the install script.
-This will install all dependencies, including the  wake word engine from Sensory.
+This will install all dependencies, including the Wake Word Engine (WWE) from Sensory.
+The WWE compares your captured audio to an onboard model of a wake word (in this case "Alexa") and will only initiate the connection to the AVS when triggered.

-To run the script,  open a **terminal** by clicking on the console window in the Pi's toolbar at the upper left of the screen.
+To run the install script, open a **terminal** by clicking on the console window in the Pi's toolbar at the upper left of the screen.
 There should be two scripts in your */home/pi/avs-sdk* directory: **config.sh** that you just populated, and **setup.sh** which uses the data from your config file to run the install script.
 Copy and paste the following command into your terminal window, and hit return:

 `cd /home/pi/avs-sdk
 bash setup.sh config.sh
 `

-Note if you have made an error in filling out the **config.sh** file with your account-specific information, the script will error out and inform you which field needs to be fixed.
+If you have made an error in filling out the **config.sh** file with your account-specific information, the script will error out and inform you which field needs to be fixed.
 In this event, return to your **security profile** on your Developer page and double-check your copy and paste into **config.sh** was correct.

-Once the script is running, you may be prompted to accept the Sensory agreement during installation.
-Hit the return key to scroll through the terms and conditions until prompted for a yes/no.  Type "y" and hit return to continue.
-Otherwise all steps are covered in the script execution for setup.

 If your build was successful, you'll receive a printout of your configuration details (such as Client ID and Client Secret) plus a message informing you that Configuration/Build was successful.